Master's Programs

 2 ECTS

-in Skills Accelerator Modules
+Skills Accelerator Modules

 30 ECTS

-in the Work Project
+Work Project

-90 ECTS Total do graduate
+90 ECTS (minimum) in total to graduate

-You need a minimum of 90 ECTS to complete your Master’s, but if you need 120 ECTS to proceed with your studies, you can extend your Master’s by one semester with courses (28 ECTS) and modules (2 ECTS).
+You need a minimum of 90 ECTS to complete your Master’s, but if you need 120 ECTS to proceed with your studies, you can extend your Master's by completing one extra semester with courses (28 ECTS) and modules (2 ECTS).